apache/pekko-quickstart-scala.g8/docs/src/main/paradox/index.md

 ## Benefits of using the Actor Model

-The following characteristics of Akka allow you to solve difficult concurrency and scalability challenges in an intuitive way:
+The following characteristics of Pekko allow you to solve difficult concurrency and scalability challenges in an intuitive way:

 * Event-driven model &#8212; Actors perform work in response to messages.
 Communication between Actors is asynchronous, allowing Actors to send messages and continue their own work without blocking to wait for a reply.
 * Strong isolation principles &#8212; Unlike regular objects in Scala, an Actor does not have a public API in terms of methods that you can invoke.
 Instead, its public API is defined through messages that the actor handles.
 This prevents any sharing of state between Actors; the only way to observe another actor's state is by sending it a message asking for it.